pratheekhegde/hadba-API/README.md

 ## Documentation

-openFFS Bckend's documentation, included in this repo in the docs directory, is built with [Apidoc] and publicly hosted on GitHub Pages at <http://pratheekhegde.github.io/openFFS-backend/doc/>.
+hadba - API's documentation, included in this repo in the docs directory, is built with [Apidoc] and publicly hosted on GitHub Pages at <http://pratheekhegde.github.io/hadba-API/doc/>.
 The docs may also be run locally.

 ### Running documentation locally